awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up.rst

 .. code-block:: none

-    PS C:\> Install-Package -Name AWSPowerShell.NetCore
+    PS C:\> Install-Package -Name AWSPowerShell.NetCore -AllowClobber

 You must run PowerShell as an Adminstrator to run the cmdlet.
+When installing both AWSPowerShell and AWSPowerShell.NetCore, you need to use -AllowClobber on the second installation because the modules have cmdlets with the same names.

 Some users have reported issues with the Install-Module cmdlet built into earlier versions PowerShell Core with errors related to semantic versioning (see https://github.com/OneGet/oneget/issues/202).
 Using the NuGet provider appears to